ggozad/underi18n/README.md

 <span>There are 3 files in this folder</span>
 ```

-## AMD loading
+## AMD loading & node.js support

-underi18n will register as an anonymous module if you use [requireJS](http://requirejs.org/).
+underi18n will register as an anonymous module if you use [requireJS](http://requirejs.org/) or export as a module in node.